gbechara/gcpdemos/devopsdemo1/README.md

 ```

 In the GCP console edit the Workstations config and replace the image by the custom image you just built, then you can create a custom workstation based on the custom image.

+## Conclusion and next steps

+In this lab/demo, we demonstrated automating the setup of app foundations for GCP and GKE.
+We used Workstation and Skaffold for the development inner loop, and Cloud Build/Deploy for the outer loop.
+To manage deployments across environments (dev/prod), we employed kustomize to variabilize source code and deployment manifests.
+Workload identity was also utilized.
+However, to keep the lab/demo simple, some real-world considerations were omitted.
+Here are additional factors to address in a production setting:

+- **Branching and Tagging Strategy:** Define a clear branching and tagging model (e.g., GitFlow, Trunk-Based) that aligns with your development workflow.
+Establish triggers in Cloud Build to execute the appropriate pipelines based on branching and tagging events.
+- **Git Repository Structure:** Maintain separate Git repositories for infrastructure-as-code (IaC) and application code.
+Further organize application code repositories based on team ownership and microservice architecture, to promote modularity and independent versioning.
+- **Environment and Resource Isolation:** Use separate GCP projects for development, staging, and production environments.
+This enhances security and change control.
+Consider dedicating GKE clusters per environment or utilizing namespaces, depending on isolation needs and cost factors.
+Align project and cluster access with team responsibilities.